-Certificate of Training
+The Certificates of Training are less than 18 units in length and are not printed on a student's transcript of record.
 Each department is authorized to recommend short-term training program options and students are encouraged to plan and pursue short-term occupational goals.
-Certificates of Training are less than 18 units in length and will not be shown on the student's transcript.
-Some certificates can be completed in as little time as one semester, others may require a longer period depending on the frequency of course offerings or the student's time commitment.
-NOTE: All courses required for the certificate must be completed with a "C", "P", or better grade.
+Depending on the certificate, some may be completed in as little time as one semester, others may require longer periods of length depending on the frequency of course offerings or the student's time commitment.